irisjiayuema/mapresume/README.md

 ### Notes:

 - The `step1_process.py` is for encoding the job descriptions.
-This process can be relatively slow, **So skip this step as we’ve already run and saved for the existing data.**
+This process can be relatively slow, **so skip this step as we’ve already run and saved for the existing data.**

 ### Project Summary: